 - Are you fostering open communication for employees to share their concerns?

-HR Policy 11 outlines approaches for union and excluded employees to respond to sexual harassment they are experiencing.
+The Discrimination, Bullying and Harassment Policy outlines approaches for union and excluded employees to address sexual harassment.